-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 - NASA

-NASA is sending a mission to Mars this year.
+NASA is about to launch a mission to Mars.
 But don’t get your space suit zipped up just yet: The trip is for a solar-powered lander, not people.

-The NASA inspection kit is named InSight, and it’s a hefty, 794-pound Martian lander.
-InSight (aka Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) is set to blast off for Mars from California’s Vandenberg Air Force Base before dawn, at around 4 a.m.
-Pacific on May 5, 2018.
+The NASA inspection kit is named InSight, and it’s a 794-pound Martian lander.
+InSight (which stands for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) is set to blast off for Mars from California’s Vandenberg Air Force Base at around 4 a.m.
+PT on May 5, 2018.

-Scientists at NASA say the lander will give the Red Planet a 4.5 billion year-overdue “checkup.”
-InSight has three main objectives on Mars: taking the planet’s temperature, measuring its size, and checking out how much it’s shaking things up by monitoring for “Marsquakes.”
+Scientists at NASA say the lander will give the red planet a 4.5-billion-year-overdue “checkup.”
+InSight has three main objectives on Mars: taking the planet’s temperature, measuring its size, and monitoring for “marsquakes.”

 Take a look at what the roughly $828 million mission will do:

-The trip to Mars won’t happen overnight.
-It takes about six months for the InSight lander to travel the roughly 301 million miles from southern California to Martian soil.
+It will take about six months for the InSight lander to travel the roughly 301 million miles from southern California to Martian soil.

 NASA says “the launch may be visible in California from Santa Maria to San Diego” if conditions are clear.

-InSight will be hoisted aboard an Atlas V rocket along with a couple of tiny, toaster-sized cube satellites that will then fly off separately to Mars.
+InSight will be hoisted aboard an Atlas V rocket along with a couple of tiny, toaster-sized cube satellites that will fly separately to Mars.

-It will all weigh about 730,000 pounds when it’s fully fueled and ready for blastoff.
+It will all weigh about 730,000 pounds when the launch fully fueled and ready for blastoff.

 - source